Khaleed/bubble-trouble/README.md

 ## Game Logic

-This is an implementation of the retro game Bubble Struggle.
+This is an implementation of the retro game Bubble Trouble.
 The player must shoot the bubbles before they reach the player to complete the level.
-The bubbles randomly bounce around the screen.
+The bubbles randomly bounce around the screen and split into further bubbles.

 ## Approach